PanLiyuan/hyper-protect-dbaas/webui-dbuser.md

 3. Click **Submit**.

 ##Deleting a database user

+**Note:** Do not delete a database user if that database user was created by credential and if that credential is still in use.

 1. Select the database user.
 2. Click the three dots at the right end of the line, then select **Delete**.